jriecken/shorty/README.md

 Note: Some of the tests require a mongo connection.
 They put data in a `shorty-test` database.
 This database is cleared before each test that requires mongo is run.

 ### Packaging for deployment

-You can package the application for deployment by running:

-    $ play universal:package-zip-tarball

-This will generate a standalone application in a `.tgz` tarball (in `target/universal`) that does not require `play` to be installed on the production server.

-If you untar this on your server, you can start the application by running:

-    $ ./bin/shorty

 For more information about deploying the application, take a look at [DEPLOYMENT.md](DEPLOYMENT.md)